frctl/fractal/README.md

----
-## Project update - please read!

-As you may be aware, there have recently been some changes in Fractal's core team.

-In order to safeguard its future, we decided to ask our community for help, and the response has been overwhelming. **We've received so many offers of support in all forms that we can safely say that development will be starting up again shortly.
-Thank you all!**

-We have an active and helpful community on [Fractal's Slack workspace](https://slack.fractal.build/) - join us there for support and tips.

-Please see [issue #449](https://github.com/frctl/fractal/issues/449) ('An update on Fractal's future development') for more details about how we are planning on moving Fractal forwards in the future.

-Currently the 1.x (master) branch is stable and is being used in many projects.
-Documentation for this version is available at https://fractal.build.
-The 2.0 (beta) branch is _not_ recommended for use as there are many outstanding issues + bugs, limited documentation and may change _significantly_ once development begins again.

----

 # Fractal

 Fractal is a tool to help you **build** and **document** web component libraries and then **integrate** them into your projects.